jannespino20/mercari_test/README.md

     - **utils.js**: Some codes are used more than once, twice, thrice!
 Why not put it here?
     - **globalVariables.js**: Let's just store variables that we want to use everywhere here during a run!
 - **init.js**: cucumber and detox initializer settings

-## Setup and running tests

-To install:
-`git clone`
-`cd notesnook`
-`npm install`

-Configure your device and at `.detoxrc.js`
-Configure your apk binary path at `.detoxrc.js`.
-Should match your machine if x86_64 or arm64-v8a.

-To run tests (Go to `apps/mobile/e2e/tests/features` to get the test IDs):

-1. Build the apk first: `npm run build:android`
-2. Run all tests: `npm run test:cucumber-android`
-3. Run a single test: `TAG=@test-1 npm run test:cucumber-android`
-4. Run a single suite: `TAG=@suite-1 npm run test:cucumber-android`
-5. Run a multiple test: `TAG="@test-2 and @test-2" npm run test:cucumber-android`

 ## Tackling the test